Privacy Policy

 This information may be provided to employee screening agencies for the purposes of employment screening.

 QTC collects personal information about past, present and potential contractors, secondees and external service providers (or their employees).
-This information is collected and used to select, manage, monitor and pay contractors, secondees or consultants, and to ensure that they comply with QTC’s policies and procedures.
+This information is collected, held and used to select, manage, monitor and pay contractors, secondees or consultants, and to ensure that they comply with QTC’s policies and procedures.
 It is also used to manage conflicts between personal interests and performance of duties.
 This information may include:

 - personal interests, directorships, and other interests held by the individual